J. Howard Moore: Scientific racism

 Moore's last published book, Savage Survivals, has been criticized as an example of scientific racism by the prehistoric archaeologist Robin Dennell.
 Mark Pittenger argues that Moore's racism was influenced by Herbert Spencer's The Principles of Sociology and that similar views were held by contemporary American socialists.
-Gary K. Jarvis describes Moore as a critic of social Darwinism, asserting: "Moore argued that social Darwinists derived their beliefs from the worst examples that evolution offered, not the best."
+Gary K. Jarvis describes Moore as a critic of social Darwinism, writing: "Moore argued that social Darwinists derived their beliefs from the worst examples that evolution offered, not the best."

 Perceptions of misanthropy

-Bernard Unti asserts that the Chicago Tribune's unfavourable depiction of Moore as a misanthrope set a precedent followed by many historians attempting to position him within the context of American environmental ethics and that these interpretations often arise from limited analyses that do not consider Moore's broader critiques on human selfishness, his body of work, or his political ideology.
-Unti contends that Moore's views were not rooted in a disdain for humanity but rather in opposition to the domination of some humans over others and over animals.
-He was a committed socialist, dedicated to social justice for all, as demonstrated in his works, most of which were published by Charles H. Kerr, a prominent American socialist publisher and ethical vegetarian.
-Gary K. Jarvis echoes this, arguing that Moore's criticism of anthropocentrism and Western civilization for promoting it was incorrectly perceived as misanthropic.
+Bernard Unti argues that the Chicago Tribune's description of Moore as a misanthrope shaped later accounts that placed him within American environmental ethics.
+Unti states that such interpretations often rely on limited readings that overlook Moore's criticism of human selfishness, his political commitments, and his wider body of work.
+According to Unti, Moore's views were not based on hatred of humanity, but on opposition to domination among humans and over animals.
+Unti points to Moore's socialism, his writing on social justice, and the role of Charles H. Kerr, a socialist publisher and ethical vegetarian, in publishing much of Moore's work.
+Jarvis similarly argues that Moore's criticism of anthropocentrism and Western civilization was misread as misanthropy.